corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 split, like an airplane.
 * `DealState`: A `LinearState` representing an agreement between two or more parties.
 Intended to simplify implementing generic protocols that manipulate many agreement types.
-* `FungibleAsset`: Use `FungibleAsset`s for contract states that represent countable, fungible assets issued by a specific party.
+* `FungibleAsset`: Used for contract states that represent countable, fungible assets issued by a specific party.
 States contain assets which are equivalent (such as cash of the same currency), so records of their existence can be merged or split as needed where the issuer is the same.
 For example, US dollars issued by the Federal Reserve are fungible and countable (in cents), barrels of oil are fungible and countable (oil from two small containers can be poured into one large